-Mini-pills packs contain only 1 hormone, progestin.
+Mini-pill packs contain only one hormone, progestin.
 If you’re taking mini-pills, it’s very important to take all 28 pills at the exact same time every day.
 If you’re late taking a pill by just 3 hours, you have to use a backup method of birth control, such as a condom.

 Starting the Pill